Oak toad: Predation

 The primary predators of the oak toad are snakes, particularly hognosed snakes, which are specialized for eating toads.
 Other predators include garter snakes and gopher frogs.

 As with many bufonids, the oak toad inflates its body in unkenreflex when confronted by a potential predator.
 It secretes toxins from its parotoid glands and urinates when threatened.
 The male may chirp as a response to predators.
 Eggs also appear to have some toxic properties.

 Conservation

 The oak toad is listed as "least concern" by the International Union for Conservation of Nature.
-It can become rare locally due to habitat replacement by loblolly pine plantations, urbanization and draining of surface water in its preferred wooded habitats.
+It may become rare locally due to habitat replacement by loblolly pine plantations, urbanization, and draining of surface water in its preferred wooded habitats.